wizardguy/BlogSampleCode/README.md

 There are multiple ways to transit different views by UIViewController APIs.
 I summarized these ways and show you how they work.

 ### 3) TableTest
 In this sample, I show you some key technology to create customize tableviews as well as some tricky skill to avoid errors.

+### 4) VIPERTest
+VIPER is a new architecture for app design.
+I build a test project to have a try of using VIPER to create a simple app.
+Wish you get the core idea of VIPER concept in this sample and refresh your understanding of the common MVC architecture.